Quantum Algorithm For Estimating Eigenvalue: Conclusion

 \section{Conclusion}

-Inspired by many developments in quantum algorithm, we have outlined an efficient quantum algorithm for estimating largest absolute eigenvalue of a sparse Hermitian matrix.
-Possible extension to non-sparse and solving related eigenvalues problems are discussed.
-The core routines of our algorithm are the consecutive application of adaptive version of HHL algorithm~\cite{harrow2009quantum, wiebe2012quantum}, plus the Hadamard test, both of which have proved to be useful in many contexts, such as~\cite{lloyd2013quantum, motta2020determining, wiebe2012quantum}, etc. Our work thus suggests an efficient quantum approach to a particular computational problem, i.e., solving the eigenvalue problem, for which classical algorithms requires polynomial time with respect to the size of input matrix.
-Identifying difficult computational problems and finding efficient solutions in both classical and quantum contexts have always been one of the major drivers to improve computation capability and extend its applications.
-Our work has contributed another small step to enrich the existing quantum algorithm pool, and can be used as a subroutine (just as the HHL algorithm) in other quantum algorithms or future applications.
+Inspired by many developments in quantum algorithms, we have outlined an efficient quantum algorithm for estimating the largest absolute eigenvalue of a sparse Hermitian matrix.
+Possible extensions to non-sparse matrices and to solving related eigenvalues problems were also discussed.
+The core routines of our algorithm are the consecutive application of the adaptive version of HHL algorithm~\cite{harrow2009quantum, wiebe2012quantum} and the Hadamard test, both of which have proved to be useful in many contexts, such as in Refs.~\cite{lloyd2013quantum, motta2020determining, wiebe2012quantum}.
+Our work thus suggests an efficient quantum approach to a particular computational problem, i.e., solving the eigenvalue problem, for which classical algorithms require polynomial time with respect to the size of the input matrix.
+Identifying difficult computational problems and finding efficient solutions in both classical and quantum contexts has been one major driver to improve computation capability and extend its applications.
+Our work has contributed another small step to enrich the existing quantum algorithm pool and can be used as a subroutine (just as the HHL algorithm) in other quantum algorithms or future applications. \\

 {\bf Acknowledgements}.
 This work was supported in part by the U. S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704, in particular, for the design of the main algorithm, and by the National Science Foundation under Grant No. PHY 1915165, in particular, for the extension of the algorithm and its application to physical Hamiltonians.